ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  Determining The Organizational Domain {#determining-the-organizational-domain}

-The Organizational Domain is determined using the following
-algorithm:

-1. Acquire a "public suffix" list, i.e., a list of DNS domain names reserved for registrations.
-Some country Top-Level Domains (TLDs) make specific registration requirements, e.g., the United Kingdom places company registrations under ".co.uk"; other TLDs such as ".com" appear in the IANA registry of top-level DNS domains.
-A public suffix list is the union of all of these.
-    (#public-suffix-lists) contains some discussion about obtaining a public suffix list.
+The Organizational Domain for a subject DNS domain name is defined as the domain that is found in the DNS hierarchy one level below the PSD in the subject DNS domain name.
+The Organizational Domain is determined using the following algorithm, similar to the one described in (#policy-discovery)

+1. Query the DNS for a DMARC TXT record at the DNS domain matching the one found in the RFC5322.From domain in the message.
+A possibly empty set of records is returned.

+2. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.

+3. If the set is now empty, or the set contains one valid DMARC record that does not include a psd tag with a value of 'y', then determine the target for additional queries, using steps 4 through 8 below.

-2. Break the subject DNS domain name into a set of "n" ordered labels.
+4. Break the subject DNS domain name into a set of "n" ordered labels.
 Number these labels from right to left; e.g., for "example.com", "com" would be label 1 and "example" would be label 2.

-3. Search the public suffix list for the name that matches the largest number of labels found in the subject DNS domain.
+5. Count the number of labels found in the subject DNS domain.
 Let that number be "x".

-4. Construct a new DNS domain name using the name that matched from the public suffix list and prefixing to it the "x+1"th label from the subject domain.
-This new name is the Organizational Domain.

-Thus, since "com" is an IANA-registered TLD, a subject domain of "a.b.c.d.example.com" would have an Organizational Domain of "example.com".

-The process of determining a suffix is currently a heuristic one.
-No list is guaranteed to be accurate or current.
+If x < 5, remove the left-most (highest-numbered) label from the subject domain.
+If x >= 5, remove the left-most (highest-numbered) labels from the subject domain until 4 labels remain.
+    The resulting DNS domain name is the new target for subsequent lookups.

+6. Query the DNS for a DMARC TXT record at the DNS domain matching this new target in place of the RFC5322.From domain in the message.
+A possibly empty set of records is returned.

+7. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.

+8. If the set is now empty, or the set contains one valid DMARC record that does not include a psd tag with the value of 'y', then determine the target for additional queries by removing a single label from the target domain as described in step 5 and repeating steps 6 and 7 until there are no more labels remaining or a record containing a psd tag with a value of 'y' is found.

+9. Once a valid DMARC record containing a psd tag with a value of 'y' has been found, the Organizational Domain for the DNS domain matching the one found in the RFC5322.From domain can be declared to be the target domain queried for in the step prior to the query that found the PSD domain.

+For example, given the RFC5322.From domain "a.mail.example.com", a series of DNS queries for DMARC records would be executed starting with "_dmarc.a.mail.example.com" and finishing with "_dmarc.com".
+The "_dmarc.com" record would contain a psd tag with a value of 'y', and so the Organizational Domain for this RFC5322.From domain would be determined to be "example.com", the domain of the DMARC query executed prior to the query for "_dmarc.com".

 #  Overview {#overview}